-• Contribution to Energy Transition
+Contribution to Energy Transition

 While the global energy transition emphasizes renewable resources, oil remains a critical component of the energy mix.
-Sustainable oil recovery technologies like ultrasonic waves play a pivotal role in bridging the gap by enabling more efficient and environmentally responsible extraction processes.
+Sustainable oil recovery technologies like ultrasonic waves are pivotal in bridging the gap by enabling more efficient and environmentally responsible extraction processes.
 This ensures continued energy security while supporting the gradual shift toward cleaner energy sources [43].

-Exploring alternative technologies such as ultrasonic waves is essential to overcome the limitations of conventional methods and ensure the sustainability of oil recovery operations.
-By addressing environmental concerns, improving economic viability, and advancing technological capabilities, ultrasonic-assisted recovery positions itself as a key solution for optimizing production and contributing to global energy sustainability [44].
+Exploring alternative technologies, such as ultrasonic waves, is essential to overcome the limitations of conventional methods and ensure the sustainability of oil recovery operations.
+By addressing environmental concerns, improving economic viability, and advancing technological capabilities, ultrasonic-assisted recovery is a key solution for optimizing production and contributing to global energy sustainability [44].

-2. Principles of Ultrasonic Waves
+Principles of Ultrasonic Waves